NORTH HILL COMMUNITIES LOCAL AREA PLAN

 - Supporting growth – What investments are needed to support growth? (future infrastructure and amenity goals/objectives).

-Take a look through the full revised North Hill Communities Local Area Plan (Jan 2021 version).
+Here is the full updated North Hill Communities Local Area Plan (June 2021 version).

-The initial proposed North Hill Communities Local Area Plan (Spring 2020 version) is still available for those who may be interested in reviewing the previous version.
+The initial proposed North Hill Communities Local Area Plan (Spring 2020 version) and revised proposed (Jan 2021 version) are still available for those who may be interested in reviewing the previous versions.

 Thank you to everyone who shared ideas and provided input through the project!